 Buckinghamshire LEP, working in partnership with Buckinghamshire Business First and Buckinghamshire Council, is gathering and analysing evidence of the economic impact of the COVID-19 pandemic on the Buckinghamshire economy.

-This evidence pack is a working document that is being updated on a regular basis.
+This report is a working document that is updated over time.